Table of Contents

 - Occupational bifocal and trifocals, which have larger intermediate zones like the progressive lenses.

 - Photochromatic lenses to shield your eyes from high-energy blue light that comes from digital devices.

 - A subtle tint to reduce other wavelengths of light that may add to fatigue.

 Optometrists and Ophthalmologists Can Help You Pick the Best Glasses for CVS

 Even people who do not currently have computer vision syndrome symptoms may benefit from these special glasses, according to a study conducted by the University of Alabama, Birmingham School of Optometry.
-The study reported that people working a lot on a computer with few breaks developed productivity problems even when they did not report tired or sore eyes, headaches, and trouble focusing.
+The study reported that people working a lot on a computer with few breaks developed productivity problems even when they did not report tired or sore eyes, strain, headaches, and trouble focusing.
 This indicates that eye strain can lead to problems before other symptoms of CVS become apparent.

 It is important to get a prescription for CVS glasses and avoid over-the-counter anti-glare or “computer” glasses.
 These are not the same, and they are not made to your specific visual needs, so they can increase eye strain rather than alleviate it.
 Working with an eye doctor ensures you get the right treatment for visual problems, headaches, and eye strain.

 Computer Vision Syndrome and Computer Glasses FAQ.
 (January 2017).
 All About Vision.